Teleshuttle Corporation Developing New Media Technologies

 Software and Apps

 Software and "Apps" have long struggled with free, paid, and piracy, and have used a cousin of PWYW, Pay-If-You-Want (shareware, which has a pre-set but voluntary price) with modest success.
 The emergence of App Stores has added a new level of aggregator/distributor and made free an even stronger force.
-FairPay could support reasonable revenue generation, while offering the low purchase barriers of free and shareware, and FairPay reputations could be collected and applied across an App Store.
+FairPay supports reasonable revenue generation, while offering the low purchase barriers of free and shareware, and FairPay reputations can be collected and applied across an App Store to benefit all merchants using the store.

 Examples: